 When I read gardening stories and landscaping books I’ve noted that gardeners, and landscapers talk about their own ‘garden philosophy’.
 This had me thinking that apart from initially wanting to grow a few seedlings, and roses I didn’t really know what my philosophy on gardening was until now.
 Gardening can be considered an art and be an opportunity to bring both aesthetic qualities together with functionality.
 The design elements of form and function.
 With this in mind, I’ve come to the conclusion that my garden philosophy is to-

-- grow the plants that like to be here and do well
+- Grow the plants that like to be here and do well easily.

-- to have a garden that is abundant and full.
-I loathe large areas of dirt visible between plants and love the garden to be eclectic and a bit wild.
+- To have a garden that is abundant and full.
+I loathe large areas of dirt visible between plants and love the garden to be eclectic and untamed.

-- to grow what I love, roses, lavender, rosemary, salvias, nepeta’s mixed with other herbs and unique plants.
-I love edibles, roses and herbs all mixed together.
+- To grow what I love, roses, lavender, rosemary, salvias, and nepeta mixed with other herbs and unique plants-edibles, roses, and herbs are mixed together.

-- to take the time to enjoy the process of gardening and I try not to despair if the weather, pests or setbacks delay my garden progress.
+- Try not to despair if the weather, pests or setbacks delay my garden progress.

-- to have a variety of plant species, colours, sizes, textures and mingle plants together with pots.
+- To have various plant species, colours, sizes, textures, and mingle plants together with pots.

-We only have to look at the local nursery or Bunnings store on a weekend to see, that I am not alone in loving gardening.
+We only have to look at the local nursery or Bunnings store on the weekend to see that I am not alone in loving gardening.
 Gardens matter to us, and there are many reasons to engage in this wonderful pastime.
-It is not just for retirees either.
-Pride in one’s own part of paradise, growing one’s own vegetables, and being able to share the produce with others builds community values.
-A sense of oneness with nature, and an appreciation of the four seasons.
-Last but not least, being within your own garden either working or relaxing is a refuge from the world.
-A place of peace and contentment no matter how small or humble -a simple backyard, back deck, front garden, a family BBQ area and pool with kids play spot.
-Or a beautifully landscaped garden surrounding a heritage home.
-No matter what the size of the garden it is yours.
-Our haven, our part of paradise.
-Gardeners are the Kings and Queens of the garden domain unlike everywhere else in life, so get out there, and enjoy.
+Pride in one’s own part of paradise, growing one’s own vegetables, and being able to share the produce with others builds community values—a sense of oneness with nature and an appreciation of the four seasons.
+Last but not least, being within your own garden, either working or relaxing, is a refuge from the world.
+The garden should be a place of peace and contentment no matter the garden’s size.
+It is yours: a haven and your own part of paradise.
+Gardeners are the Kings and Queens of the garden domain, unlike everywhere else in life, so get out there and enjoy.

 Soon it will rain, and things will look up in the garden, and this week is just a temporary setback.
 Survival mode for now, and wait for the expansion and flourishing of blooms for another day.